linguini1/pygmy/README.md

 This project is a rocket flight computer design for my TRA L1 certification flight.
 The name is a play on the fact that it's designed to be small and also runs on a Pi (Py) chip.
 Yes, that means you can program it with MicroPython (Py).

+The Pygmy was designed with the [Apache NuttX RTOS][nuttx] in mind (you can find the board support for it [here][https://github.com/linguini1/pygmy-nx]), but it is also possible to program it using the Pico C SDK or MicroPython (or really, whatever else you can flash on an RP2040).

 <p align="center">
     <img style="align:center" width="80%" src="./docs/assets/pygmy.png" />
     <br/>